CHAPTER 7. COUNTY COMMISSIONS AND OFFICERS.

 §7-5-16.
 Preparation, publication and disposition of financial

-(a) The county commission of every county, within ninety days
+(a) The county commission of every county, by October 15 of

-year, shall prepare on a form to be prescribed by the state tax
+each fiscal year, shall prepare on a form to be prescribed by the

-commissioner, and cause to be published a statement revealing: (1)
+State Tax Commissioner, and cause to be published a statement

-The receipts and expenditures of the county during the previous
+revealing: (1) The receipts and expenditures of the county during

-fiscal year arranged under descriptive headings; (2) the name of
+the previous fiscal year arranged under descriptive headings; (2)

-each firm, corporation, and person who received more than fifty
+the name of each firm, corporation, and person who received more

 with the amount received and the purpose for which paid; and (3)